-MAS recognizes the importance of literacy and learning to read in the primary grades so that they can read to learn beyond these grades.
-As a result, in grades K-3, students receive three 90-minute instructional periods focusing on reading, writing, and language arts.
-Our curriculum includes usage of the Reading Mastery and Language Mastery programs and Wit & Wisdom language arts curriculum.
-In grades 4-5, literacy instruction is reduced to two 90-minute periods per day, still three times more than what many traditional public schools offer.
-The extensive time dedicated to literacy makes MAS elementary students some of the strongest readers in the State of New Mexico based on K-2 Istation performance and PARCC scores for students in grade three and beyond!
+In elementary school, students learn to read so that they can read to learn beyond these grades.
+As a result, in grades K-2, MAS students receive three approximately 90-minute instructional periods focusing on reading, writing, and language arts.
+Our curriculum includes the Reading Mastery and Language Mastery programs, plus a guided reading curriculum.
+In grade 3, literacy instruction is reduced to two approximately 90-minute periods per day, still three times more than what many traditional public schools offer.
+The extensive time dedicated to literacy makes MAS students some of the strongest readers in the state of New Mexico based on K-2 Istation assessment scores!

 We believe the arts are an integral part of educating the whole child and a critical part of the school day.
-Elementary students are exposed to various fine arts including, but not limited to, art, music, and dance incorporated into their daily classes.
+Elementary students are exposed to various fine arts including art, music, and dance incorporated into their daily classes.

-At MAS, we introduce a variety of sports and other physical activities to provide students with the necessary skills needed to learn about, and improve their fitness and health, while having fun through activities that allow the utilization of fine and gross motor skills.
-The physical education curriculum allows the opportunity to teach active participation in group games, develop the habits to maintain physical well-being, focus on conflict resolution and team building skills, and provide opportunities to challenge students both mentally and physically.
-Elementary students have physical education every other day to keep them healthy, fit, and to provide them an appropriate outlet to release their energy!
+At MAS, we introduce a variety of sports and other physical activities to provide students with the skills they need to improve their fitness, health, and fine and gross motor skills, all while having fun.
+The physical education curriculum provides students the opportunity to learn active participation in group games, develop habits to maintain physical well-being, focus on conflict resolution and team-building skills, and provide fun mental and physical challenges.
+Elementary students have physical education every day to keep them healthy and fit, and to provide them an appropriate outlet to release their energy!